PieLabs/pie-website/content/docs/using/packaging-items.md

 ## Advanced Packaging - Code Reuse

+> Note: The `manifest` command is currently disabled and under review.

 If you are packaging a lot of assessment items, you can optimize the process by reusing the same javascript code for items that use the same sets of `pies`.